emilybache/generatorkata/README.md

 ### Step 4

-Combine generator functions in step 1, 2 and 3 to print out all "pure" phone numbers from phone_data_10000.txt where the last name contains character "b"
+Combine generator functions in step 1, 2 and 3 to print out all "pure" phone numbers from `phone_data_10000.txt where the last name contains character "b"

 ### Step 5

-Modify the generator function in step 2 to let the client change what character to search for each time the generator is resumed using the send method.
+Modify the generator function in step 2 to let the generator client change what character to search for each time the generator is resumed using the send method.

 Example: